0xAX/linux-insides/Misc/contribute.md

   |----> patch_2
 ```

-You need to pass `message-id` as value of the `--in-reply-to` option that you can find in the output of the `git send-email`:
+You need to pass `message-id` as an argument of the `--in-reply-to` option that you can find in the output of the `git send-email`:

 ![send-email](http://oi60.tinypic.com/2mhd8wo.jpg)

-Note one important thing that your email must be in the [plain text](https://en.wikipedia.org/wiki/Plain_text) format.
-Generally this two `git` commands: `send-email` and `format-patch` are very useful during development, look on the documentation for this commands and you will find many interesting and useful options: [git send-email](http://git-scm.com/docs/git-send-email) and [git format-patch](http://git-scm.com/docs/git-format-patch).
+It's important that your email be in the [plain text](https://en.wikipedia.org/wiki/Plain_text) format.
+Generally, `send-email` and `format-patch` are very useful during development, so look at the documentation for the commands and you'll find some useful options such as: [git send-email](http://git-scm.com/docs/git-send-email) and [git format-patch](http://git-scm.com/docs/git-format-patch).

-* Do not be surprised if you do not get an answer right away after you will send your patch.
-Maintainers are people too and people can sometimes be busy
+* Do not be surprised if you do not get an immediate answer after you send your patch.
+Maintainers can be very busy.

-* The [scripts](https://github.com/torvalds/linux/tree/master/scripts) directory contains many different useful scripts that are related to the Linux kernel development.
+* The [scripts](https://github.com/torvalds/linux/tree/master/scripts) directory contains many different useful scripts that are related to Linux kernel development.
 We already saw two scripts from this directory: the `checkpatch.pl` and the `get_maintainer.pl` scripts.
-Besides these two scripts you can find [stackusage](https://github.com/torvalds/linux/blob/master/scripts/stackusage) script that will print usage of the stack as you can understand from the script's name, [extract-vmlinux](https://github.com/torvalds/linux/blob/master/scripts/extract-vmlinux) for extracting uncompressed kernel image, and many others.
-Besides this `scripts` directory you can find some very useful [scripts](https://github.com/lorenzo-stoakes/kernel-scripts) by the [Lorenzo Stoakes](https://twitter.com/ljsloz) for kernel development.
+Outside of those scripts, you can find the [stackusage](https://github.com/torvalds/linux/blob/master/scripts/stackusage) script that will print usage of the stack, [extract-vmlinux](https://github.com/torvalds/linux/blob/master/scripts/extract-vmlinux) for extracting an uncompressed kernel image, and many others.
+Outside of the `scripts` directory you can find some very useful [scripts](https://github.com/lorenzo-stoakes/kernel-scripts) by [Lorenzo Stoakes](https://twitter.com/ljsloz) for kernel development.

 * Subscribe to the Linux kernel mailing list.
 There are a large number of letters every day on `lkml`, but it is very useful to read them and understand things such as the current state of the Linux kernel.
 Other than `lkml` there are [set](http://vger.kernel.org/vger-lists.html) mailing listings which are related to the different Linux kernel subsystems.